Do "IOCG" deposits form from fluids containing abundant CO2?

 The inability to measure gas extracted form these samples which

-have substantial decrepitation responses is perplexing.
-The
+have substantial decrepitation responses is probably because

-spectroscopic work is required.
+careful mass spectroscopic work with larger samples is required.

 Recent studies using stable isotopes of Cu (Saunders et al, Mineralium Deposita 2016, V51 #1) have confirmed different fluid sources for ore and gangue minerals in epithermal Au-Ag deposits.
 The authors state: "This conclusion has implications for fluid inclusion and isotope studies that have focused on using the gangue minerals for analysis, if those minerals do indeed have principally different sources."
 This is a serious concern for Fe-oxide deposits as FI studies are almost always done only on the quartz gangue minerals.